ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 2. Summarizing Data Graphically and Numerically (part 2)

 - :card_index: __Dates__: Sep 03-07 _(Holiday Sep-03)_
-- :paperclip: __Topics__: Learning about measures of spread, their meanings, properties, rationales, and how to use them in practice.
-Also, first contact with the normal curve, and its approximation for symmetric bell-shaped distributions.
+- :paperclip: __Topics__: Having looked at measures of center, we now turn our attention to  measures of spread, their rationales, meanings, and properties.
+Also, we'll get a first contact with the normal curve, and its approximation for symmetric bell-shaped distributions.
 - :file_folder: __Notes__:
     + [Measures of spread: Standard Deviation](../slides/istat-lec07-spread-sd.pdf)
     + [Normal Curve](../slides/istat-lec08-normal-curve.pdf)